Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Methodology

 \textit{Step 2: Distribution softening ($T_{\text{low}}$)} \\ Second, samples that require preserved ambiguity are identified.
 The temperature $T_{\text{low}}$ is applied to soften the predictive distribution (increasing $U(\mathbf{p})$ towards $U_{\text{max}}$) when either of the following conditions is satisfied: \begin{itemize} \item The prediction is low-confidence ($\hat{p} \le \gamma_{\text{low}}$). \item The prediction falls into the intermediate confidence range with high uncertainty ($\gamma_{\text{low}} < \hat{p} \le \gamma_{\text{high}}$ and $U(\mathbf{p}) \ge \eta$). \end{itemize}

-\textit{Step 3: Bi-directional Temperature Scaling} \\ Given the conditions established in Steps 1 and 2, the calibrated logits $\mathbf{z}_{\text{calibrated}}$ are computed using the corresponding region-specific temperature.
-Let $\mathbf{z} = \frac{1}{S} \sum_{s=1}^{S} \mathbf{z}_s$ denote the mean logits, where $\mathbf{z}_s$ represents the logits from the $s$-th \ac{MC} forward pass.
-The scaling operation is formulated as follows.
+\textit{Step 3: Bi-directional Temperature Scaling} \\ Given the conditions established in Steps 1 and 2, post-hoc calibration for the VI-based \ac{BNN} is applied to each stochastic logit vector before Bayesian predictive aggregation.
+Let $\mathbf{z}_s$ denote the logit vector from the $s$-th \ac{MC} forward pass.
+The region-specific scaling operation is applied to each $\mathbf{z}_s$ individually:

+The calibrated predictive distribution is then obtained by averaging the corresponding $softmax$ probabilities across all \ac{MC} forward passes:

 The intermediate confidence region $(\gamma_{\text{low}}, \gamma_{\text{high}})$ combined with the uncertainty threshold $\eta$ introduces a transition zone that prevents abrupt scaling changes.
 This design enables the model to effectively distinguish between ``confident-accurate'' and ``uncertain-inaccurate'' predictions during the calibration process.